cloudmesh-community/book/chapters/linux/ssh.md

 -   You may for some of our projects need to make backups of private keys on other servers you set up.
 If you like to make a backup you can do so on a USB stick, but make sure that access to the stick is encrypted.
-Do not stor anything else on that key and look it in a safe place.
+Do not store anything else on that key and look it in a safe place.
 If you lose the stick, recreate all keys on all machines.